solomon-211/healthhub-medical-finder/README.md

 # HealthHub Bridge - Global Medical Facility Finder
-This is an application for locating medical facilities based on an individual's location making it work perfectly across the globe with real-time API Integration, interactive maps, and appointment booking.
+This is an application for locating medical facilities based on an individual's location, making it work perfectly across the globe with real-time API Integration, interactive maps, and appointment booking.
 ---
 ## Important URLs for the project

 **Demo Video**: https://youtu.be/BN70xcWhNkk
 **Live Application**: http://www.solomonleek.tech

-## Alternative Domain names to find live application on chrome browser or Google
+## Alternative Domain names to find live application on Chrome browser or Google
 - solomonleek.tech
 - www.solomonleek.tech